 Catherine B. Reynolds brings to the world of philanthropy the same energy and entrepreneurial

-supplement to government student loan programs.
-Through her vision and perseverance,
+developed a privately-funded supplement to government student loan programs.
+Through her vision

 In only one decade, this creative approach to private educational financing revolutionized